Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/21-type-113-lifecycle/+page.md

 **<summary><span style="color:red">Click for Answers</span></summary>**

-    The msg.sender when validateTransaction is called in zkSync is always the bootloader system contract.
+    The msg.sender when validateTransaction is called in ZKsync is always the bootloader system contract.
 The bootloader acts as a super-admin of the system contracts, similar to the EntryPoint on Ethereum.

 </details>